 How do I fix a Failure to Appear in NC?

-If you missed Court for a speeding ticket or any type of traffic ticket such as expired registration or no seatbelt then your license is usually revoked within a couple months of your Court date.
+If you missed Court for a speeding ticket or any type of traffic ticket in NC such as expired registration or no seatbelt then your license is usually revoked within a couple months of your Court date.
 The DMV generally sends a warning letter to the address on your license after you miss Court informing you that your license will be suspended on a particular date.
 If you have not updated your address on your license you likely did not receive your letter.
 The next time you are pulled over the new ticket is usually for Driving While License Revoked or “DWLR”.
 It is important at this point to make sure you go back and handle the old ticket before you plead guilty to any new charges as that will only further revoke you.
 The best way to go back and handle an old ticket is to hire an attorney to strike the “FTA” nunc pro tunc.
 This generally will retroactively fix the problem and allow you to obtain a license even while you have a pending DWLR.
 Be warned that striking an “FTA” nunc pro tunc without an attorney is very difficult as only a Judge can retroactively strike an FTA.

 What happens if I plead guilty to a ticket while revoked in NC?